fbpx

 Related Websites

 For Bible chapters related to Dan, see Joshua 19 and Judges 18.
-See also our page Sources of the Jordan River at Life in the Holy Land.
+See also the page titled Sources of the Jordan River at Life in the Holy Land.

 Dan (All About Archaeology) An archaeological discussion of Dan, including discussions of the Middle Bronze gate and the Tel Dan Stele.